Some of the numbers presented in this website may not be the most recent available

 Kusunda hunter-gatherers lived in the region 11,000 years ago.
 In 500 BC small kingdoms arose under the influence of Indian empires.
 The Licchavi Kingdom was established in central Nepal from 400 AD but conquered by dynasties from Tibet and India in 750.

 New local rulers began to emerge in 1100 who consolidated into 3 kingdoms which were unified in 1768 into the Kingdom of Nepal by the Shah dynasty.
 Wars with China in 1778 and with the UK in India in 1815 (establishing the Gurkhas’ reputation as effective fighters) ended with Nepal ceding territory.
-A treaty with the UK made it a protectorate, superseded by a friendship treaty in 1923.
+A treaty with the UK made it a protectorate (superseded by a friendship treaty in 1923).

 Nepal’s economy depends on agriculture and textiles and remittances from employment of the Gurkhas.
 Mountain tourism is also important.

-The collision zone accommodates massive crustal shortening as the rock sequences slide over each other.
+Nepal lies within this collision zone in the central sector of the Himalayan arc.
+The zone accommodates massive crustal shortening as the rock sequences slide over each other.
 Earthquakes can occur the last of which was in 2015.
 Erosion of the Himalayas is an important source of sediments in the Indian Ocean which are often gas-bearing.

 NEPAL